 My scholarship explores how Africans have transformed their understanding of time after the colonial encounter, and what consequences these changes had for local societies, politics, and culture.

 I examine these consequences in several projects.
 Currently, I’m transforming my dissertation “Branches of Memory: Colonialism and the Making of the Historical Imagination in Namibia and Tanzania, 1914-1969”, which I defended in August 2022 at Princeton University, into a book manuscript.
-The book will compare how African societies in Namibia and Tanzania recalled colonization by Germany (1884-1918) after its end in the First World War with remembrance practices in other former German colonies (Rwanda, Burundi, Cameroon, Togo) as well as the experiences of inhabitants of other former European dependencies to ascertain in what ways remembering colonialism shaped the trajectory of these countries towards self-determination and the emergence of restorative justice politics.
+The book will compare how African societies in Namibia and Tanzania recalled colonization by Germany (1884-1918) after its end in the First World War with remembrance practices in other former German colonies (Rwanda, Burundi, Cameroon, Togo) as well as the experiences of inhabitants of other former European dependencies to ascertain how memories of colonialism shaped notions of sovereignty and the emergence of restorative justice politics.

 I have also begun work on two other book-length studies.
 One will investigate the role of prophets, religion and subaltern archives in the decolonization of Namibia from the nineteenth century to the end of apartheid in 1990.
-The other turns to the ways in which African and South Asian traders drove a commercial revolution in German-ruled Tanzania between the late nineteenth century and the First World War.
+The other uses GIS technology, oral history and archival maps to analyze the environmental repercussions of the Maji Maji War of 1905-1907 in southern Tanzania, and how local peoples have recalled this genocidal conflict since.

 My research combines analysis of traditional historical archives with oral history interviews in Otjiherero and Swahili and participant observation of commemorations and performances.